andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 limitation).
 For Sartre, this attitude is manifestly self-deceiving.
 ```

-But the situation is, that as a civilian of a democratic society as The
+But the situation is that as a civilian of a democratic society as The
-Netherlands, you have a choice and are in control: Together with all civilians
+Netherlands, you have a choice and are in control: Together with all civilians,
 you decide what laws govern the country and behavior of persons in the country.
-Laws can take people of the streets.
-People enter the situation that is public
+Laws can take people off of the streets.
+People enter the situation that is
+public
 space the moment they step out of their homes, or start engaging with society.
-And example of engaging with society and thus stepping in public space, is when
+And an example of engaging with society and thus stepping in public space, is
+when
 someone sends a text message to someone else.
 Or posts on social media, which,
 as the UK showed, is policeable.

-But exploring the choice of victimhood for citizens, where victim means you are
+But exploring the choice of victimhood for citizens, where being a victim means
+you are
-with your back against the wall, and cannot do anything we can, first, take a
+with your back against the wall, and cannot do anything.
+We can, first, take a
 look at the actual options every citizen has to take moral responsibility for
 the freedom one has.